 where $\alpha=1-\beta$.
 It is not difficult to see that 1-independence is equivalent to independence, so that part (i) of Theorem~\ref{mainthm} is a special case of part (ii).
 We should note that Theorem~\ref{mainthm}(ii) does not require full $\beta$-independence.
-It suffices that (\ref{betaind}) should hold when the events $T_i$ are identical:
+It suffices that (\ref{betaind}) holds when the events $T_i$ are identical, i.e.,

 where $\prob\{U_i\in T\}=1-\nu$.
 However, we show a related result, Theorem~\ref{secmainthm}, which dispenses with the condition that the random objects $U_i$ be identically distributed, but requires full $\beta$-independence given by (\ref{betaind}).